ABOUT

 Red Light Lit Austin Curator and Host

-LORIA MENDOZA (she/they) is a queer Chicanx writer, curator, musician, and performance artist in Austin, Texas.
+LORIA MENDOZA (she/they) is a queer Chicanx author, curator, and writing instructor in Austin, Texas.
 They attended Swarthmore College where they Honored in English Literature and eventually found themselves at San Francisco State University where they earned their MFA in the Creative Writing.
 Their work has been published or is forthcoming in Vassar Review, great weather for Media, Orca, The Acentos Review, Mobius, Subprimal, Fourteen Hills Magazine, and The Walrus Literary Journal.
 Their book, Life’s Too Short (Fourteen Hills Press, 2017) won the Michael Rubin Book Award.
 Their stories and poetry have been performed at Red Light Lit (San Francisco, Healdsburg, Guerneville, Seattle, Los Angeles, Joshua Tree, Austin), The Austin Poetry Brothel, Bay Area Generations, Voz Sin Tinta, Oakland’s Beast Crawl, and San Francisco’s Litquake.

 authors